ericbigpanda/docs.bigpanda.io/_integrations/newrelic-new.md

 #### Locate Alerts Settings
 In the New Relic dashboard, navigate to **Alerts New > Notification channels**.

+For more information, see the [New Relic Alerts documentation](https://docs.newrelic.com/docs/alerts/new-relic-alerts/getting-started/introduction-new-relic-alerts).

 <!-- section-separator -->

 #### Create the Channel for BigPanda